 - Exaggeration?
 The National Footprint and Biocapacity accounts are built strictly on UN data sets – using about 15,000 data points per country and year.
 These accounts may systematically underestimate ecological deficits: On the demand side, UN data sets do not completely document all demands.
 On the biocapacity side, availability may be exaggerated since some overuses are not factored into the assessment due to lack of consistent data.
 Such aspects include soil erosion, groundwater depletion, and loss in forest productivity due to increased forest fires and pestilence.

 - Scalability.
 Ecological Footprint accounting can be applied at all scales, from the global down to the product level.
 Overshoot measured at the global scale is an indicator of humanity’s unsustainability.

 For more results:

-Global Footprint Network calculates the Ecological Footprint of countries on an annual basis.
-From 2019 onward, it is producing them in collaboration with York University, Toronto.
-All results are presented on an open data platform at data.footprintnetwork.org.
-The 2019 edition of the National Footprint Accounts, based on a full country level data set from the United Nations, stretches from 1961 to 2016.
-For humanity as a whole (and some individual countries), the results have been “now-casted” until 2019.
+The National Footprint and Biocapacity Accounts are now produced in a collaboration between York University, FoDaFo, and Global Footprint Network on an annual basis.
+All results are presented on the open data platform at data.footprintnetwork.org.
+The 2021 edition of the National Footprint Accounts, based on a full country level data set from the United Nations, stretches from 1961 to 2017.
+For humanity as a whole (and some individual countries), the results have been “now-casted” until 2020.